fbpx

 If you are a fan of The Hobbit or the Lord of the Rings series, you’ll definitely want to set aside a day to explore the Hobbiton movie set.

-And if you don’t have time to do the tour, you can still enjoy their cool gift shop and cafe.
+If you don’t have time for the tour, you can still enjoy their cool gift shop and cafe.

 Get your discounted Hobbiton Movie Set tickets